Long COVID and Tinnitus: A Strong Link

 What is the definition of Long COVID?

 The World Health Organization (WHO) drafted a consensus statement that defines long COVID (which they call “post COVID condition”).
-Here are the WHO diagnostic elements:
+Here are the WHO diagnostic criteria:

 • A history of SARS-CoV-2 infection, with